Latin American and Caribbean Economic Association: Administration structure

 LACEA is governed by an Executive Committee consisting of fourteen voting members: the President, the Vice-President, and twelve Directors-at-large.
 The past President, the Secretary and the Treasurer are ex-officio members of the Executive Committee, with no voting rights.
 Every two years, the active members of the Association vote for the new Vice-President (who becomes the President after two years) and for six new members of the Executive Committee (who serve for four years).

 Annual meetings

 LACEA's Annual Meeting is the annual academic conference of the Association.
 It is organized in cooperation with a local organization or institution.The main goal of these meetings is to encourage the debate on relevant economic issues for the region, where leading scholars, academics, policy makers, international financial institutions’ officials and economists from the private sector participate actively.
 On average since 2010, 560 economists have attended LACEA's meetings, and 280 papers have been presented during the three-day conference.

 Sponsors

-The Association is financed mainly from voluntary contributions from international organizations, like the Inter-American Development Bank, and the World Bank, the Latin American Development Bank (CAF), the International Monetary Fund, and (until 2015) the Global Development Network.
+The Association is financed mainly from voluntary contributions from international organizations, like the Inter-American Development Bank, and the World Bank, CAF – Development Bank of Latin America and the Caribbean, the International Monetary Fund, and (until 2015) the Global Development Network.